Nicceboy/computerarchitecture/README.md

 **Client to server Json:**

  Current version
-* Number of WordsForModule object lists is amount of modules
+* Each WordsForModule object presents one module what server is supporting
-* Each module has own list of targets, clear individual trackables
+* Each module has own list of targets, and trackables for each target.
+Trackable could be keyword for e example.
+* ExtraInfo represents they way to describe or identify the target from other targets (eg. imaginary Twitter module will need profile name for example, Directory needs filepath)

+Command can be 1 or 2
+ 1. Change trackables to be followed
+ 2. Get trackables what server has recorded from you

 ```javascript
 {